sdmlua/CIROH-DEVCON-2025/README.md

 **FIMserv in Google Colab** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1pXWiFKi_vWEq1jxfmFuXVYfDMmfXu0r2)

 ***Install QGIS/ARCGIS to visualize the flood raster***
+***Notebook also provides the visualization capability.
+To use that user shoud have a valid Google Earth Engine Proect ID**

 For any queries, rerach out to : abaruah@ua.edu, sdhital@crimson.ua.edu